junxit/us-congress-bills-117/metadata.md

 - 2021-11-30 — Placed on the House Calendar, Calendar No. 51.
 - 2021-11-30 — Reported by the Committee on Judiciary.
 H. Rept.
 117-192.
 - 2021-11-30 — Reported by the Committee on Judiciary.
 H. Rept.
 117-192.
+- 2021-12-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-12-01 — Considered under suspension of the rules. (consideration: CR H6817-6833)
+- 2021-12-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5982.
+- 2021-12-01 — Mr. Nadler moved to suspend the rules and pass the bill.
+- 2021-12-08 — Considered as unfinished business. (consideration: CR H7550-7551)
+- 2021-12-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-12-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 7 (Roll no. 435). (text: 12/01/2021 CR H6817-6832)
+- 2021-12-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 411 - 7 (Roll no. 435).(text: CR 12/01/2021 H6817-6832)